Internal Communications Video Guide

 Not everyone can attend the live town hall.
 Recording it and distributing a condensed version ensures the message reaches every employee, including those in different time zones or on leave.

-How to produce internal communications video at scale
+How do you produce internal communications video at scale?

 The biggest barrier to internal communications video isn't budget or equipment.
 It's the production bottleneck.
 When every video requires a crew, a studio, and weeks of post-production, your comms team can't keep up with the cadence that employees expect.